Creative Artists Agency: Competition

-CAA was formed in 1975 from defections from the William Morris Agency, and there continue to be about four or five major talent agencies.
+CAA was formed in 1975 from defections from the William Morris Agency, and the entertainment world continues to support four or five major talent agencies.

-In 2009, William Morris Agency and Endeavor merged to form William Morris Endeavor (WME).
-As of 2015, CAA and WME are the largest agencies in the business.
-In 2014, WME bought IMG Worldwide, a fashion and sports agency, for $2.4 billion.
-In 2014, WME had 4500 employees while CAA had 1500 employees.
-WME had a larger share of sports-related clients.
-The rivalry can get cantankerous: in one instance, the William Morris Endeavor agency placed dozens of ads around the city using Creative Artists Agency's red-and-white color signature with the headline being CAAN'T, a "playful nod to the CAA acronym."
+In 2009, William Morris Agency and Endeavor merged to form Endeavor Holdings.
+In 2014, Endeavour bought IMG Worldwide, a fashion and sports agency, for $2.4 billion.
+In 2014, Endeavour had 4500 employees while CAA had 1500 employees.
+Endeavour had a larger share of sports-related clients.
+As of 2015, CAA and Endeavour are the largest agencies in the business.
+The rivalry can get cantankerous: in one instance, Endeavour placed dozens of ads around the city using CAA's red-and-white colour signature with the headline being CAAN'T, a "playful nod to the CAA acronym."
 The agencies compete by "regularly poaching agents and clients from one another."
-In 2021 Zac Efron left CAA for WME.

-In popular culture

-In Jay McInerney's short story "The Business" from How It Ended, the main character is a screenwriter represented by CAA.
-CAA's building is featured in the video game Midnight Club: Los Angeles.

 Controversies

-In December 2017, there were reports that the agency was actively involved in coverups relating to abuse and harassment by disgraced Miramax executive Harvey Weinstein.
+The agency has been accused of blacklisting people who did or said things that the agency did not want publicized.
+For example, In December 2017, there were reports that the agency was actively involved in coverups relating to abuse and harassment by now-disgraced Miramax executive Harvey Weinstein.
 Variety, citing a report in The New York Times, reported that at least eight agents knew about the ongoing harassment yet continued to do business with Weinstein, and even sent actresses to meet with him in situations where they might have been vulnerable to his predations.
 Actress Uma Thurman accused the agency of being connected to Weinstein's predatory behavior.
+Thurman left CAA on November 22, 2017, the day before making an Instagram post addressing accusations against Weinstein.
 In 2005, Courtney Love advised young actresses in an interview, "If Harvey Weinstein invites you to a private party in the Four Seasons, don't go."
 Love later said that she was "banned" by CAA for speaking out about Weinstein.

+In October 2023, Maha Dakhil resigned from the agency's internal board after making comments on social media critical of Israel during the Gaza war.
+The post read, "You're currently learning who supports genocide," and she added her own caption: "That's the line for me."
+This was in reference to the CAA making a statement in support of Israel in an Instagram post.